The area is a good enough metric: The area form is good enough

 \begin{proof} A neighborhood of the point~$(\wX,\bfomega)$ is also a neighborhood~$U$ of that point in the model domain.
-There, $\bfomega$ is interpreted as a collection $\omega_{i}$ of non-zero differential forms on the subsurface $\wX_{(i)}$ on the $i$-th level.
-The neighborhood of~$(\wX,\bfomega)$ consists of the stable differentials obtained via the plumbing construction applied to the differential forms $(\prod_{j=i}^{-1} \,t_j^{\ell_j}) \eta_{(i)} + \xi_{(i)}$ on the universal family over model domain restricted to the small neighborhood.
-Here $\bft = (t_i)_{i=-L}^{-1}$ is the collection of 'opening-up' parameters in the polydisc and the positive integers~$\ell_j$ are determined by the enhanced level graph~$\Gamma$ via~\eqref{eq:defai}.
+There, $\bfomega = \bfeta$ and it is interpreted as a collection $\eta_{(-i)}$ of non-zero differential forms on the subsurface $\wX_{(-i)}$ on the $-i$-th level.
+The neighborhood of~$(\wX,\bfomega)$ consists of the stable differentials obtained via the plumbing construction applied to the differential forms $(\prod_{j=1}^{i} \,t_j^{\ell_j}) \eta_{(-i)} + \xi_{(-i)}$ on the universal family over model domain restricted to the small neighborhood.
+Here $\bft = (t_i)_{i=1}^{L}$ is the collection of 'opening-up' parameters in the polydisc and the positive integers~$\ell_j$ are determined by the enhanced level graph~$\Gamma$ via~\eqref{eq:defai}.
 The central fiber of this family agrees with~$\bfomega$ by construction.
-From the modification differentials $\xi = (\xi_{(i)})$ we mainly have to retain that they tend to zero faster than $t^{\ell_i}$, see Definition~\ref{df:modif}~iii).